SmirkyGraphs/pvd-bike-share/README.md

 You must have Python 3 installed.
 You can download it [here](https://www.python.org/downloads/).

-To use AWS Lambda you must have an AWS account with IAM setup.
+To use AWS Lambda you must have an AWS account with IAM setup.</br>
+To download the files from your s3 bucket you will need AWS CLI.

 ## AWS Cloud